krstffr/meteor-fb-feed-getter/README.md

 1. Run `mrt add fbFeedGetter` in your meteor project.
 This package should be installed.
 1. Create a new Facebook app at [developers.facebook.com](http://developers.facebook.com) (or use one you already have).
 Take note of the app's `client_id` and `client_secret`.
 1. Do the following on the server of your app:
   1. Create a Collection where you want the posts to be stored.
+Or use one you already have.
-  For example: `FacebookPosts = new Meteor.Collection('facebookPosts');`
+  Example: `FacebookPosts = new Meteor.Collection('facebookPosts');`
   1. Create a new `fbFeedGetter = new FacebookFeedGetter();`
   1. Make sure you have an `access_token` from Facebook for the app you created.
   (If not, generate one using your developers.facebook.com app's client_id and secret):